-Longwood University is committed to providing a healthy living, learning and working environment; an atmosphere that emphasizes the dignity and worth of the individual, which promotes personal integrity, civility and mutual respect, and creates an environment that is free from sexual misconduct and discrimination.
-Sexual misconduct, sexual discrimination and sexual harassment, are incompatible with Longwood’s commitment to diversity and educational equity.
-Educational training and prevention programs will be provided along with appropriate resources and reporting options.
-This policy prohibits sexual misconduct, including sexual discrimination, sexual harassment, sexual assault, sexual violence, dating and relationship violence, stalking, and discrimination against pregnant and parenting students by employees, students, or third parties.
-This policy addresses sexual misconduct that involves members of the Longwood community who are involved in an education program or activity, which includes locations, events or circumstances over which Longwood University exercises substantial control over both the alleged respondent and the context in which the sexual harassment occurs.
-The intent of this policy is to provide the campus community with information, common definitions, and strategies to report incidents that occur.
+Longwood University is committed to providing an environment that is free from discrimination based on sex.
+This policy prohibits sex discrimination, which includes sexual harassment, sexual assault, sexual exploitation, dating, relationship, and domestic violence, stalking, and discrimination against pregnant and parenting students by employees, students, or third parties.
+This policy applies to Longwood community members participating in an education program or activity, including locations, events, or circumstances over which Longwood University exercises substantial control over both the alleged respondent and the context in which the sex discrimination occurs.
+This policy provides the campus community with information, common definitions, and strategies to report incidents subject to Title IX.

 Eligibility for Assistance

-This policy applies to all Longwood students, staff and faculty in all university programs and activities.
-This policy also applies to individuals who join our community as an affiliate or part of an affiliated program.
-The University will conduct investigations to the best of their ability that may lead to appropriate criminal, personnel, and student conduct actions.
-Action will be taken to offer Longwood students, staff and faculty supportive measures which may include counseling, medical assistance and living, learning and/or appropriate working environment adjustments.
+This policy applies to all Longwood students and employees in all university programs and activities.
+It also applies to individuals who join our community as an affiliate or part of an affiliated program.
+The University will conduct investigations to the best of its ability that may lead to appropriate criminal, personnel, and student conduct actions.
+Longwood will offer students, and employees supportive measures, which may include counseling, medical assistance, and living, learning, and/or appropriate working environment adjustments.

 The University will dismiss formal complaints involving Title IX misconduct that did not occur against a person in the United States.
 However, such dismissal does not preclude action under the student code of conduct or university policies.
 Neither does it preclude offering supportive measures.